rohityadavcloud/rohityadavcloud.github.io/projects/mtp.markdown

 <p align = "center"><img align="center" src="/images/projects/mtp/side.png"/></p>

-The goal of this project was to design and implement a mobile robot that can be controlled wirelessly using speech as a user interface.
-Also my first mobile robot which I I built by forking concepts from [here](http://www.youtube.com/watch?v=cKY9tpxtkvE) and [there](http://www.cs.umu.se/education/examina/Rapporter/ShafkatKibria.pdf).
+The goal of my project was to design and implement a mobile robot that can be controlled wirelessly using speech as a user interface.
+This was my first mobile robot which I built by forking concepts from [here](http://www.youtube.com/watch?v=cKY9tpxtkvE) and [there](http://www.cs.umu.se/education/examina/Rapporter/ShafkatKibria.pdf).
 I tried to follow open standards and use opensource hardware and software components wherever possible.

 <p align = "center"><img align="center" src="/images/projects/mtp/blender.png"/></p>

 I chose a rover/tank like two-wheeled mobile robot design.
-Using Blender and some basic freely available Blender models, I modeled the mobile robot and made some animations; the [blend file](/files/docs/mtp/mtp.blend).
+Using Blender and some freely available Blender models, I modeled the mobile robot and did some animations; the [blend file](/files/docs/mtp/mtp.blend).

 <p align = "center"><img align="center" src="/images/projects/mtp/movement.png"/></p>

-After comparing some speech recognition modules, I chose EasyVR an isolated speaker independent speech recognition hardware module.
-I wanted to use RaspbeeryPi but it was not available at the time so I instead chose Arduino microcontroller board which is a opensource low-cost and easy to program microcontroller platform.
-For wireless communication I used a pair of ZigBee/IEEE-802.15.4 based radio module, XBee.
-These radio modules operate in 2.4Ghz frequency band.
+After comparing many speech recognition hardware modules, I chose EasyVR an isolated speaker independent speech recognition hardware module.
+I wanted to use RaspbeeryPi but it was not available at the time so I used Arduino microcontroller board which is a opensource low-cost and easy to program microcontroller platform.
+For wireless communication I used a pair of ZigBee/IEEE-802.15.4 based radio module, XBee Series1.

 Other main hardware parts I used were:

-- Proximity sensor
+* Infrared Proximity sensor
-- Half-rotation servo motor
+* Half-rotation servo motor
-- DC motors and IC L293D (motor driver)
+* DC motors and IC L293D (motor driver)
-- Voltage regulator LM7805
+* Voltage regulator LM7805
+* Tamiya's Gearbox and Universal Plate sets

 <p align = "center"><img align="center" src="/images/projects/mtp/robot.jpg"/></p>